17 Things To Do On Pag Island Croatia: Island Of Lace Travel Guide

 Adventure And Exploration

-In addition to checking out Talijanova Buža, mentioned previously, these are other great ways to find adventure on the island:
+In addition to checking out Talijanova Buža, as mentioned previously, these are other great ways to find adventure on the island:

 15. Pag Bermuda Triangle